Where are you located?

 Unlike centre ratios, which are proposing to be changed to 1:5 ratio for 12 months - 24 months, there are never more than 2 who are under the age of 2 in my care.
 This allows me to have ample lap space and hands for snuggling those wee ones who still very much need it.

 In addition to myself full time in the home as the primary caregiver to the children, my spouse of over 14 years may also present from time to time when they have a day off work or school.
 You can find out more about my background here.

 For more information about upcoming openings and how to go on our waiting list please click here.

 Does the program have any pets?

-More about Nevada, her breed and the benefits she brings to our program can be found here.
+More about the kitties and the benefits she brings to our program can be found here.

 Are Meals and Snacks are provided?